 With the exploding popularity of micro breweries and craft beers – particularly in the Western half of the U.S. – many entrepreneurs and business people either work for small breweries or have started their own beer-brewing company.

-One of the first and most successful small breweries in San Diego is Karl Strauss Brewing Company, which opened its doors to the public in February 1989.
-Now with eight brewery restaurants and distribution in retail outlets throughout California, the company employs 576.
+One of the first and most successful small breweries in San Diego is Karl Strauss Brewing Company, which opened its doors to the public in February 1989. he company now operates 10 brewery restaurants and distribution in retail outlets throughout the state of California.
 One of company's officers is an SDSU College of Business alumnus: vice president of beer, Marc Miller ('99, marketing).
 His path to SDSU and beyond is profiled here:

 When Marc Martin was a freshman at SDSU in the fall of 1982, he had planned to pursue a career in veterinary medicine.

 Instead of becoming a veterinarian, Martin now holds the interesting title of vice president of beer at Karl Strauss.
 Perhaps even more interesting is that he took a round-about way of earning his marketing degree from SDSU.

 As Martin was finishing his senior year in the spring of 1987, he was "offered an excellent job opportunity at E. & J. Gallo Winery" which he accepted even though it meant leaving SDSU when he was just weeks from earning his degree.
 He moved to Newport Beach, Calif. with every intention of earning his diploma, which he did 17 years later in 1999.
 "Professionally, it didn't really hinder me, but I was concerned it might eventually catch up with me," said Martin.
 "I transitioned to San Diego from Newport Beach and was finally able to attend SDSU to finish up those few remaining credits."

 …if you don't soak up all the knowledge offered in school, you'll handicap yourself down the road when it comes to career advancement